We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s also important to think about the size and capacity of a microwave to make sure it meets your food needs and fits perfectly in the area you previously measured.

-For example, if you have a large family or often have friends over, a large microwave might be the way to go.
+For example, if you have a large family or often have friends over, my advice is to get a large microwave.

 |Small (0.5 – 0.9 cubic feet)||Standard (1.0 – 1.6 cubic feet)||Large (1.7 + cubic feet)|

-Bear in mind that the size and capacity of a microwave may vary depending on its type.
+Bear in mind that the size and capacity of a microwave will vary depending on its type.
 The chart provided above is meant to be a general reference.

-When buying a microwave, please keep in mind that it needs some breathing room.
-This way, you’ll prevent heat buildup and make sure the unit works correctly.
+When buying a microwave, please keep in mind that it needs some breathing room to prevent heat buildup and make sure the unit works correctly.

-Try leaving at least 3 inches (7.6 cm) of space behind and on each side of the microwave, and avoid placing things on top of your microwave to prevent any safety hazards.
+I recommend leaving at least 3 inches (7.6 cm) of space behind and on each side of the microwave and avoid placing things on top to prevent any safety hazards.

-When buying a new microwave, you’ll come across different features, which can make the purchase decision a bit complicated.
+When buying a new microwave, you’ll come across different features, which can complicate the purchase decision.

 Don’t worry, though.
-I’ve tested all the available features to help you decide which ones are really worth the investment and which ones you can pass on.
+I’ve tested all the available microwave features to help you decide which ones are worth the investment and which ones you can pass on.